Path Channels and Plan Extension Kernels: a Mechanistic Description of Planning in a Sokoban RNN: The Plan Representation

+With the architecture and notation defined, we now describe how the \drcthree{} agent plan is representing in \textit{path channels} of the hidden states $h_0, h_1,$ and $h_3$.

 At each layer, the DRC has $C$ channels, each of which is a $H \times W$ array.
 The DRC repeats the same computations convolutionally over each square.
-This results in a subset of channels representing the plan where each channel corresponds to a movement direction.
-If the agent or a box is at a position where the channel is activated, this causes the DRC to choose that channel's direction as the action (\cref{fig:3d-path-representation}, left).
+This results in a subset of hidden state channels $h_d$ representing the plan where each channel corresponds to a movement direction.
+If the agent or a box is at a position where the channel is activated, this causes the DRC to choose that channel's direction as the action. \Cref{fig:representation} illustrates box path channels, where the box \colorSquare{boxColor} moves down twice then right twice to reach the target \colorSquare{targetColor}.
+Since the path channels are hidden convolutional states, each hidden state is repeated for the $H \times W$ game grid, with the $6$ squares extending behind the game representing channels $C$.
+In the figure, the blue down channels are activated at the two locations where the box \colorSquare{boxColor} moves down, and the purple right channels are activated at the two locationns where the box moves right.
+This figure has only one down channel and one right channel, while the real \drcthree{} network has several.